Mac-Coleman/CSC-311-Scheduling-Algorithms/README.txt

   The lines of schedule.txt are arranged in order, so the first process to have been run will be the first process line, the second line will be the second process to run, and so on.

-  The exact columns of schedule.txt are as follows:
+  The exact columns of schedule.txt are as follows, from left to right:

     Timestamp: The time at which the process began executing.
     PID: The PID of the process that was executed.